Public Works Facility

 Opportunities to relocate the new Tantalus Fire Hall were considered at Public Works.
 However, due to insurance requirements, the location of the Tantalus Fire Hall must remain within a strict boundary in order for it to service the community.
 The Public Works land falls outside of this boundary.

 Brennan Park Recreation Centre is an important facility to upgrade for our community.
-It is a great candidate to attract external funding.
+It is a great candidate to attract external funding and the District has been heavily focused on sourcing funds that do not impact taxation.
 The District will continue to pursue grant funding opportunities to complete the important upgrades needed at Brennan Park.
+In April 2023, Council endorsed the REFMP Pre-Development Project to undertake the due diligence required to support important upcoming decisions on several projects, including Brennan Park.
+This work will: